astro-panda/Clockify.Net/README.md

 Made as .Net Standard 2.0 library.

-Now on Nuget!

 Stable API docs:
+> Every endpoint from that url is implemented.

 https://clockify.me/developers-api

-> Every endpoint form that url is implemented.

 EXPERIMENTAL API

 https://clockify.github.io/clockify_api_docs/

 Also check [CHANGELOG](CHANGELOG.md).

+> If you like this project, give it a star ⭐.
+It really motives me to work on it.

 ## Usage